samiul-hoque/samiul-hoque.github.io/_posts/2018-08-2-Box-Full-of-Internet.md

 <br>
 <img src="https://raw.githubusercontent.com/samiul-hoque/samiul-hoque.github.io/master/img/internetbox/tplink-mr3420.png" alt="TP-Link MR3420 hack" width="800">
 <br>
-For the captive portal we used coova-chilli.
+For the captive portal I used coova-chilli.
 An opensource captive portal supported by openWRT.
 For the user authentication server, we used radius.
 The idea was to host the AAA server centrally so our users could use any of our hotspots for connectivity.
 Basically it’s like roaming turned on for Wi-Fi Hotspots.
 After testing the captive portal, we decided on giving it a fancy enclosure.
 We were planning to provide internet to slum dwellers, for whom an outlook other than some antennas and wires are quite important.
 So I designed a prototype box using PVC as material and named it ‘Premium WiFi’ we were ready to launch.
 We set up our first box at Tarunno’s café, a coffee shop just below my home.
 As it was for testing purposes, we tried to get it as close as possible to our workplace, which sadly was my room for the time being.
 <br>
 <img src="https://raw.githubusercontent.com/samiul-hoque/samiul-hoque.github.io/master/img/internetbox/first%20prototype1.jpg.png" alt="First run" width="800px"><br>